Ylandolsi/booking_monorepo/backend/Booking/notes.md

 remove all logDebug !

-- add : naviagte to mentor or mentee when showing the meets -Session after being booked should not become available (done)
 - add fallback for profile picture when showing session  , front and back
 - add timezone in the frontend for each request
 - Create wallet for each user by default !
-- fix session price on frontend
-- fix availbility on front
 - Integrate with calendar; prevent switching to another account if already integrated. and handle this UI :
   - handle this with UI :